 Village of Holly

-Richfield County Park Information This Park is open 8:00 am – Sunset daily.
-It is a total of 345 acres with Ball diamonds, Bicycle track, Canoe launching site, Tennis Courts, and Cross-country ski trails.
-For dates and times facilities will be open for these activities, please call 810.736.7100.
+- Richfield County Park: is open 8:00 am – Sunset daily.
+It is a total of 345 acres with baseball diamonds, bicycle track, canoe launching site, tennis courts, and cross-country ski trails.
+For dates and times facilities will be open for these activities, please call 810-736-7100.
 Pavilions are available for rental.
 For more rental information please click here.
-There is also picnic areas and a playground.
+There are also picnic areas and a playground.
 There is also a snowmobile area that is open 24 hours a day when the ground is frozen with more than 3 inches of snow.

 Park Information Pavilion Rentals